 - Use paints instead of, or in combination with, drawing.

 - Try collage (as with these sticker mandalas).

 - A single person can make a heart mandala drawing by adding consecutive layers of drawing elements or colors.

 - Do regular back-and-forth mandala drawings (circles) rather than hearts.

 - Tailor this activity to another holiday.
 We add design layers to Easter egg drawings around Easter, for example.

-- Do regular back-and-forth drawings together.
+- Do regular back-and-forth drawing together.

-More Valentine’s Day Activities for Connection
+More Valentine’s Day Arts and Crafts

 Pin It for Later